A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The Setup

 In brief, a policy is worst-case optimal if the worst-case expected regret can never be growing in a polynomial rate faster than $T^{1/2}$.
 Note that here we adopt a relaxed definition of optimality, in the sense that we do not clarify how the regret scale with the number of arms $K$ compared to that in literature.
 The notion of worst-case optimality in this work focuses on the dependence on $T$.
 For example, a policy with worst-case regret $O(\poly(K)\sqrt{T}\cdot\poly(\ln T))$ is also optimal by our definition.

 It is well known that for the stochastic MAB problem, one can design algorithms to achieve both instance-dependent consistency and worst-case optimality.
 Among them, two types of policies are of prominent interest: Successive Elimination (SE) and Upper Confidence Bound ($\UCB$).
 We list the algorithm paradigms in Algorithm \ref{alg:SE} and \ref{alg:UCB}.
+Let $\hat\theta_{t, k}$ be the empirical mean reward of arm $k$ up to time $t$.
 The bonus term $\rad(n)$ is typically set as

 with $\eta>0$ being some tuning parameter.